jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 different format than you specify, your code may fail, and the reason will not always be clear, because the HTTP response code will not show an error.
-When working with Ajax requests, make sure your server is sending back the data type you&rsquo;re asking for, and verify that the `Content-type` header is accurate for the data type.
+When working with Ajax requests, make sure your server is sending back the data type you're asking for, and verify that the `Content-type` header is accurate for the data type.
 For example, for JSON data, the `Content-type` header should be `application/json`.